kawansoft/SympleGit-Java/README.md

 If you want to develop a Java editor and add to Git management: [install JGit](https://mvnrepository.com/artifact/org.eclipse.jgit/org.eclipse.jgit).

 But, on the other side, the API has a learning curve and there is no direct and one to one support for CLI actions.
-SympleGit  should thus be easier than JGit for simple Git integration in many Java projects.
+SympleGit  should thus be easier than JGit for simple Git integration in many Java projects that use basic Git actions.
 Let's jump into details!

 ## Choosing SympleGit Over JGit: Understanding the Advantages